-One of the biggest trends to hit the United States since fondue, “paint ‘n sip” represents a fun and relatively inexpensive way to spend an evening.
+One of the biggest trends to hit the United States since the fondue, “paint ‘n sip” represents fun and relatively inexpensive way to spend an evening.
 Get your fellow singletons together for a little canvas time, with a dash of liquid courage to help you make the first brush stroke.
-These events are designed to be relaxed and unintimidating, so don’t worry if you artistic masterpiece is more Pollock than Picasso.
+These events are designed to be relaxed and unintimidating, so don’t worry if your artistic masterpiece is more Pollock than Picasso.

 If you find yourself wallowing in self-pity come Feb.
 14, consider brightening someone else’s day to improve your mood.
-Soup kitchens, nursery homes and other establishments welcome volunteers to assist in everyday operations or simply visit with patrons.
+Soup kitchens, nursery homes, and other establishments welcome volunteers to assist in everyday operations or simply visit with patrons.
 You’ll likely find the experience much more rewarding than an overpriced dinner-for-two.
 Check out VolunteerMatch.org for current opportunities in your community.

 5. Indulge in Some Retail Therapy

 A little retail therapy can go a long way, but that doesn’t mean your credit card balance has to suffer.
 In addition to coupons and clearance racks, you can buy online gift cards at a discount through GiftCardGranny.com to save some cash.
-E-cards are delivered within 24 hours and can save you up to 10 percent for both online and in-store purchases to places like DSW, Express and Anthropologie.
+E-cards are delivered within 24 hours and can save you up to 10 percent for both online and in-store purchases to places like DSW, Express, and Anthropologie.